Garrafao/TokenChange/README.md

 ```
 3) Cluster the vectors and compare to expected clustering.

-The parameters are the path to the token vectors (`Files/Vectors/SecondOrder/Vectors.npz`), the path to the test sentences, in order to know the expected clustering (Data/monetary.csv), the initialization typ (`gaac`), the number of desired clusters (`2`), the path where to store the actual clustering labels (`Files/Clustering/cluster_labels.csv`), the path where to store the cluster performance scores (`Files/Clustering/cluster_scores.csv`).
+The parameters are the path to the token vectors (`Files/Vectors/SecondOrder/Vectors.npz`), the path to the test sentences, in order to know the expected clustering (Data/monetary.csv), the initialization type (`gaac`), the number of desired clusters (`2`), the path where to store the actual clustering labels (`Files/Clustering/cluster_labels.csv`), the path where to store the cluster performance scores (`Files/Clustering/cluster_scores.csv`).
 ```python
 ipython WordSenseClustering/Clustering.py Files/Vectors/SecondOrder/Vectors.npz Data/monetary.csv gaac 2 Files/Clustering/cluster_labels.csv Files/Clustering/cluster_scores.csv